mandax/just-go/README.md

 ## Running

 Each package has your own running pipeline, but with Lerna it's possible to execute all at once.
-You don't need to install lerna globally, but as we're using `npx` maybe npm can try to install it for each time you run some command, because of this I recoomend you ro install lerna globally:
+You don't need to install lerna globally, but it will be faster if you do.

     npm install lerna -g

 ### Install dependencies

-Assuming that all the project dependencies are installed, this command will install and configure all package dependencies, also Lerna will link the local packages.
+Assuming that the project dependencies are installed, this command will install and configure all package dependencies, also Lerna will link local packages.
+The first run can take a while.

     npm run bootstrap